IPO Chicago 2017

 Food and Drug – A band fronted by the dynamic duo of Rick Sparks, lead singer of This Magazine is Haunted and member of supergroup Dad’s Magazine (see above), and Kate Burns of the Chicago band, Tuffy UK.
 Their sparse indie-folk pop style with male-female harmonies and pretty melodies is what The Everly Brothers might sound like if they were operating in today’s indie pop scene…and one of them was a girl!

-Freetoed – Freetoed brings to the stage nearly ten years of playing music together around Chicago.
+Freetoed – They bring to the stage nearly ten years of playing music together around Chicago.
 With roots influenced by the likes of Wilco and Badly Drawn Boy, their songs climb and fall, peeling back and layering on both the melodic and dissonant.
-While these qualities are better emphasized nowhere else than at their live show, longtime fans and new converts alike will also want to check out their recently released Bubble Psychology//2//Elliptical Perimeters EP!
+While these qualities are better emphasized nowhere else than at their live show, longtime fans and new converts alike will also want to check out their latest EP, Bubble Psychology//2//Elliptical Perimeters!

 Rich Miller from Waiflike – Miller writes moody music that is catchy and clever and lyrics that are both interesting and intense, as can be heard on Waiflike’s debut CD, Fifty Pence Piece of Mind.
 The sound will appeal to fans of The Beatles, David Bowie, Led Zeppelin, and classic Chicago area power pop.
 He’s been hard at work in the studio with Right Rongly’s Scottish McMillan, recording some new songs, which we can hardly wait to hear!

-Drew Neely & The Heroes – Neely has long been a fan favorite at IPO for his quirky brand of power pop with folk-pop-styled story-teller lyrics, punk pop sensibilities, and sticky hooks.
-Back with his brand new band, The Heroes, he takes his penchant for intelligent lyrics and catchy melody to a whole ‘nother level!
+Drew Neely & The Heroes – Neely has long been a fan favorite at IPO Chicago for his quirky brand of power pop with folk-pop-styled story-teller lyrics, punk pop sensibilities, and sticky hooks.
+With his current band, The Heroes, he takes his penchant for intelligent lyrics and catchy melody to a whole ‘nother level!
 Watch for their forthcoming album, This Could Be You, due out soon!

 The Pickpockets – The band’s debut, By The Time We’re Through, contains thirteen tracks where distinctive vocals relate indelible narratives while guitars alternately dignify and rub dirt on the agreeable melodies.
 The band’s sound is influenced by British and American post-punk and indie music of the ’80s and ’90s, and over the last several years the foursome has displayed its devout allegiance to tunefulness through its vigorous live shows – so be sure to catch their IPO showcase!

 Private Instigators – One of the most unique and engaging bands we’ve encountered in quite a while, Private Instigators deliver irreverent doo-wop with a raucous punk pop twist.
-Their latest EP, The Case Files of The Private Instigators, will appeal to fans of Little Richard, The Misfits, and The Ramones, and we cannot wait to see them live at IPO!
+Their recent full length album, The Case Files of The Private Instigators – Reopened, picks up where their 2013 EP left off, and will appeal to fans of Little Richard, The Misfits, and The Ramones, and we cannot wait to see them live at IPO!
 As stated by PunkPop.com, “The high energy antics of the Private Instigators are not to be missed”!

-Steve Ramone & The Pensioners – Ramone is a midwest born and bred singer songwriter with a love for all kinds of sounds, and who proudly proclaims on his Soundcloud page that a three minute pop song with a great hook really does the trick…a sentiment with which we at IPO could not agree more, and which is clearly evident on his band’s new Snowballs In The Summer EP!
-The band also features long-time Midwest powerpop legend Chip Z’nuff on bass, and we’re truly honored that they’ve chosen to make IPO Chicago their debut live performance!
+Steve Ramone & The Pensioners – Ramone is a midwest born and bred singer songwriter with a love for all kinds of sounds, and who proudly proclaims on his Soundcloud page that a three minute pop song with a great hook really does the trick…a sentiment with which we at IPO could not agree more, and which is clearly evident on his band’s Snowballs In The Summer EP!
+The band – which debuted live at IPO Chicago last year, for which we are truly grateful – also features long-time Midwest powerpop legend Chip Z’nuff on bass, and really rocks!

 The Red Plastic Buddha – Rising out of the ashes of the mid ‘90s Chicago band Sub Rosa, they’re led by singer/ bass guitarist Tim Ferguson (Hop on Pop, Me Decade), and they’ve developed a sound that blends the best elements of late ‘60s British psychedelia with modern dynamics, alternating between swirling sonic landscapes and catchy, melody driven pop.
 Their latest CD, Songs For Mara, is a must have for fans of both space rock and pastoral psychedelic pop!